-Care and Cost (C&C) hopes to deliver a high quality, conversational environment that welcomes all types of ideas from its users, so out of the box we’re setting out simple ways we want to do things that are distinctly different from many other health care sites.
+Care and Cost (C&C) provides a professional forum on the complex issues surrounding employer health benefits.
+We aspire to a high quality, conversational environment that welcomes all types of ideas from its users, so we’re setting out simple ways we want to do things that are distinctly different from many other health care sites.

 Format.
-Every week day we’ll run four or so post – articles, videos, charts, images – on topics from all of health care.
+A few times a week we’ll run posts – articles, videos, charts, images – on topics from all of health care.
 We’ve recruited many thoughtful, experienced, authoritative writers who are practitioners and maintain their own blogs, but we think there is value in aggregating experts into one resource.
 We’ll also publish, from time to time, pieces that were published in the past, because we think they still have something important to say.

 Submissions.
 Articles about any health care topic are welcome.
 Please send submissions to firstname.lastname@example.org.
 The hosts reserve the right to revise, publish or reject any articles.
 Published materials may be freely reproduced with attribution to C&C.